kcho760/warframe-relic-helper/README.md

 Choosing a relic was too overwhelming when there were so many choices.
 I created this out of a need to not think and just figure out which I should choose.
 I also needed to have a quick reference of prices and volume.

 Alecaframe does a MUCH better job.
 Use that for sure.
 This is just a quick reference or if you don't have or want to use Overwolf.
 WRH also helps you choose based on what types of mission you like.
-I can't stand spy missions and prefer endless missions so its an easy way to see whats available.
+For example, I can't stand spy missions and prefer endless missions so its an easy way to see whats available.

 ## Features
 - **Fissure Mission Filtering**: Users can filter available fissure missions based on mission type, including both normal and endless missions.